First WiFi ITDR Platform

 Every detection linked to the relevant technique for SOC workflows and compliance.

-Four Detection Engines, 16+ Threat Types
+Eight Detection Engines, 44+ Threat Types

 Credential Attack Engine